Personalized marketing

-Personalized marketing, also known as one-to-one marketing or individual marketing, is a marketing strategy by which companies leverage data analysis and digital technology to deliver individualized messages and product offerings to current or prospective customers.
-Advancements in data collection methods, analytics, digital electronics, and digital economics, have enabled marketers to deploy more effective real-time and prolonged customer experience personalization tactics.
+Personalized marketing, also known as one-to-one marketing or individual marketing, is a marketing strategy by which companies use data analysis and digital technology to show adverts to individuals based on their perceived characteristics and interests.
+Marketers use methods from data collection, analytics, digital electronics, and digital economics then use technology to analyze it and show personalized ads based on algorithms that attempt to deduce people’s interests.

-Beginning in the early 1990s, web developers began tracking HTML calls that their websites were receiving from online visitors.
-In 2012, the Web Analytics Association (WAA) officially changed its name to the Digital Analytics Association (DAA) in order to accommodate new and developing data streams that exist in addition to the web.

 Technology

 Personalized marketing is dependent on many different types of technology for data collection, data classification, data analysis, data transfer, and data scalability.
-Technology enables marketing professionals to collect first-party data such as gender, age group, location, and income and connect them with third-party data such as click-through rates of online banner ads and social media participation.
+Technology enables marketing professionals to collect first-party data such as gender, age group, location, and income, as well as connect them with third-party data such as click-through rates of online banner ads and social media participation.